Conditions We Treat.

-Brain arteriovenous malformation (AVM) is an abnormal tangle of blood vessels in the brain which can cause bleeding, seizures, or stroke-like symptoms (weakness, numbness, tingling).
-The cause of AVM formation is unknown.
+An arteriovenous malformation—also known as an AVM—is an abnormal tangle of blood vessels in the brain, which can cause bleeding, seizures or stroke-like symptoms.
+A brain AVM disrupts the flow of blood from the heart to the brain.
+The cause of AVMs is unknown.

 *Disclaimer: The materials available at this website are for informational purposes only and not for the purpose of providing medical advice.
 You should contact your doctor to obtain advice with respect to any particular medical issue or problem.
 Use and access to this website or any of the links contained within the site do not create a doctor-client relationship.
 The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of the medical office or any individual doctor or physician.